-We will have a look at the different storage modes that are available (Import data, DirectQuery and Live connection).
+We will have a look at the different storage modes of a Power BI data model (Import data, DirectQuery and Live connection).
 We will discuss a solution for the problem that in this era

 of big data, we often face data sources that are too big to be imported and too slow to be directly queried.
 The solution for this dilemma may be to use a combination of Import and Direct Query, called aggregation tables.

 - Live Connection